 However, I won’t say that’s necessarily a bad thing, we are all sued to it.
-I just like it when some of the news portal giants are keeping it minimal and less busy (but don’t use Bootstrap).
+I like it when some news portal giants keep it minimal and less busy (but don’t use Bootstrap).

 AddThis is one of the largest Bootstrap-based websites that we included in this list.
 It’s a social engagement tool (more than that!) that knows how to do promotion right.

-Tip: if you are starting a new business, always look at how big guys do things.
+Tip: if you are starting a new business, look at how big guys do things.
 Don’t copy, imitate and add your twist to it.

 AddThis mixes simplicity with creativity very well.
 It does not really focus on special effects, making it quick for the user to get familiar with the features.

 Seconds matter in the online space!

 My favorite socks!
-Stance is a great example of how you can use Bootstrap for building a big eCommerce websites.
+Stance is a great example of how you can use Bootstrap to build a big eCommerce website.
 Stance has everything an online store needs including cookies, best sellers, notifications and more.

 It’s a terrific example of executing home pages, categories, product presentations and mega menu correctly.

 Going alcohol-free can be fun, too, with Caleño Drinks.
 A website full of Latin vibes is a brilliant example of making a Bootstrap website that stands out from the crowd.

 You can feel the good vibes only by scrolling the website and investigating inner pages.
 It also includes a slider, notification bar, Trustpilot reviews, testimonials and the list goes on.

 Honestly, I spent much of my review time browsing Caleño Drinks.
 It’s friendly, it’s cool, it’s voguish, well, you get the gist of it.